LINOSNCHENA/Assistive-Technologies-for-a-SMARTHOUSE/README.md

 # FEVER NOTIFICATION SYSTEM USING EMAIL AND SMS

-The function of this application is to connect a fever detection system to a computer application and mobile SMS systems.
+The purpose and aim of this application is to actualise the ability of a system to connect a fever detection artificial intelligience system to a computer/mobile client application and use clients SMS/notification systems.
+The system consist of three subsystems.
 Below are some of the components in its implementation.

 ## Devices and Components
 1. Sensors and PC